 \subsection{CNSS J001947.3+003527}

 CNSS J0019+00 was first detected in CNSS epoch 4 on 2015 March 21 at a 3\,GHz flux density of $4.4 \pm 0.1$\,mJy at the position (R.A., decl.)~=~($00^\text{h}19^\text{m}47^\text{s}.3, +00^\circ35'27''$).
-It was not detected in the first three epochs of CNSS between December 2013 and February 2014 at a $3\sigma$ upper limit of $\sim$0.14\,mJy in the combined epochs 1--3 coadded image, and was therefore identified as a candidate transient event.
+It was not detected in the first three epochs of CNSS between 2013 December and 2014 February at a $3\sigma$ upper limit of 0.14\,mJy in the combined epochs 1--3 coadded image, and was therefore identified as a candidate transient event.
 There is no coincident source in the Faint Images of the Radio Sky at Twenty-cm~\citep[FIRST;][]{Becker+1995} survey, with a 0.5\,mJy $3\sigma$ upper limit at 1.4\,GHz (mean epoch 1999) at the location of CNSS J0019+00.
 By CNSS epoch 5 on 2015 April 19, the transient had increased to a 3\,GHz flux density of $5.1\pm0.1$\,mJy.

-One means by which the identification of extragalactic transients was done for the CNSS was through the cross-matching of radio transient candidates with galaxy catalogs for the local universe, which are typically developed for gravitational wave (GW) event follow-up.
-We made use of the Census of the Local Universe~\citep[CLU;][]{Cook+2019} to identify objects out to a volume of 200\,Mpc, for which we expect a very low false positive rate due to background AGN.
+One method by which extragalactic transients were identified in CNSS was through the cross-matching of radio transient candidates with galaxy catalogs for the local universe, which are typically developed for gravitational-wave event follow-up.
+For this work, the Census of the Local Universe~\citep[CLU;][]{Cook+2019} was used to identify objects out to a volume of 200\,Mpc, for which we expect a very low false-positive rate due to background active galactic nuclei (AGNs).
+Candidate transients identified in CNSS were cross-matched with CLU galaxies using a $30$\,kpc projected radius for each galaxy, with the aim of identifying radio transients associated with explosive events, including TDEs, supernovae (SNe), and gamma-ray burst (GRB) orphan afterglows.
 CNSS J0019+00 was the only significant extragalactic transient identified on timescales shorter than the duration of the survey, rather than through comparison to existing surveys (e.g., FIRST).
 Cross-matching with CLU and SDSS established that CNSS J0019+00 is coincident with the nucleus of a Seyfert 2 galaxy (SDSS J0019+00) at a distance of 77.1\,Mpc ($z=0.018$).
 After its discovery, follow-up observations of CNSS J0019+00 were carried out at radio, X-ray, and optical wavelengths.
 Figure~\ref{fig:lightcurve} shows the 3\,GHz light curve and observation timeline for CNSS J0019+00.